Niger entry requirements for Israel passport holders

 Frequently asked questions

-No. There is no visa on arrival for Israeli passport holders.
-You must obtain a visa from a Niger embassy before you travel.
+No. There is no visa-on-arrival facility for Israeli passport holders.
+You must obtain a visa from a Nigerien embassy or consulate before you travel.

-No. Niger does not offer an e-visa system.
-All visas must be obtained through an embassy or consulate.
+No. Niger does not offer an eVisa for Israeli citizens.
+You must apply through an embassy or consulate in person or by mail.

 Official sources